 When you think about it though, learning is changing your mind about something.
 That is why learning is difficult.
 It takes focused work and effort.

-Here is another video, this one from Destin Sandlin at Smarter Every Day.
+Here is another video from Destin Sandlin at Smarter Every Day on un-doing understanding using the process of learning (and un-learning) how to ride a bicycle .
 As you watch, consider the role of neuroplasticity in teaching and learning.

 The difficulty of learning a skill like riding a backwards bike is a good example of how our patterns of thinking can become rigid and inflexible.
-If you recall the readings from the textbook about constructivism, you will realize that the cognitive process of integrating new knowledge into older knowledge structures can be a difficult one.
+Later in the course we will look at readings about constructivism, and you will further realize that the cognitive process of integrating new knowledge into older knowledge structures can be a difficult one.
 One exposure to an idea (like in a lecture or reading) is rarely enough for a person to develop a deep and accurate understanding of the idea.

 This is why the learning strategies from the ‘What is Learning?’ post are so important.
 It takes time to learn well.